Alexcei88/RPMReaderNet/README.md

-## RPMReaderNet
+## RPMReaderNetLib
-**RPMReaderNet** is a library for reading and extracting files from a rpm  file.
+**RPMReaderNetLib** is a library for reading and extracting files from a rpm  file.
 It written entirely in C# for the .NET platform.
 The library written based on the [rpm format](https://refspecs.linuxbase.org/LSB_3.1.0/LSB-Core-generic/LSB-Core-generic/pkgformat.html) and [librpm API documentation](http://rpm.org/api/4.4.2.2/index.html). <br>Based on this library created a program **RpmNet** for executing queries to a rpm file.

 ## Usage

-#### *RpmReaderNet* library
+#### *RpmReaderNetLib* library

 [Examples of the use of the library](https://github.com/Alexcei88/RPMReaderNet/wiki/Usage-RpmReaderNet)